 I love Indian food , that’s why I chose Little India as my first stop.
 There are many food court/centre/street in Singapore, in China Town, little India, Raffle Quay…too many options!
 And prices are also much cheaper than restaurants.
 The one in the little India is called, Tekka Centre.
 Most stalls here are Indian food for sure, and there are Chinese food and drink as well.

 Singapore is really a food heaven.
 Except Indian style, you can taste western, chinese, malaysian food and some typical Sinapore food here.
 Those days staying there, we tried Chili Crab, Chicken Rice, Bak Kut Teh………………!
 It is really hard to tell which one is the best. 😛

 My final note..

-Okay, he said 90% of tourists visited Singapore must have be taken this picture.LOL .
-So don’t forget to take one when you have chance here.:P
+Okay, he said 90% of tourists visited Singapore must have be this picture.LOL .
+Don’t forget to take one when you have chance here.:P